-In accordance with Government Auditing Standards, we have also issued our report dated December 9, 2022, on our consideration of the Trust's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 9, 2024, on our consideration of the Trust's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Trust's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Trust's internal control over financial reporting and compliance.

-FORVIS, LLP
+Forvis Mazars, LLP

-Richmond, VA December 9, 2022
+Richmond, VA December 9, 2024

-This discussion and analysis provide an overview of the financial position and the results of activities of the Virginia Pooled OPEB Trust Fund ("Trust") as of and for the fiscal year ended June 30, 2022.
-Management offers the following discussion and analysis as a narrative introduction to the basic financial statements, which includes comparative information as of and for the fiscal year ended June 30, 2021, where applicable.
+This discussion and analysis provide an overview of the financial position and the results of activities of the Virginia Pooled OPEB Trust Fund ("Trust") as of and for the fiscal year ended June 30, 2024.
+Management offers the following discussion and analysis as a narrative introduction to the basic financial statements, which includes comparative information as of and for the fiscal year ended June 30, 2023, where applicable.
 This narrative is intended as a supplement and should be read in conjunction with the basic financial statements and accompanying notes.

 The Trust was established in 2008 under the Joint Exercise of Powers statute of the Commonwealth of Virginia ("Commonwealth") to invest funds for other postemployment benefits ("OPEB") by founding participants, the County of Fairfax, Virginia and the County of Henrico, Virginia.
 The Trust operates under the Virginia Pooled OPEB Trust Fund Agreement ("Trust Agreement"), which was adopted by the Board of Trustees on April 11, 2008.
 The Trust is an Internal Revenue Code Section 115 (IRC §115) governmental trust.
 Income of the Trust is tax-exempt under IRC §115.
 The Trust was created to provide political subdivisions of the Commonwealth of Virginia with a vehicle to accumulate and invest contributions for funding OPEB to defray future expenses.
 It is the only pooled OPEB trust fund offered in Virginia.
-As of June 30, 2022, the Trust held investments of approximately \$1.6 billion making it the largest pooled OPEB trust fund in the United States.
+As of June 30, 2024, the Trust held investments of approximately \$1.9 billion making it the largest pooled OPEB trust fund in the United States.

 The Trust is jointly sponsored by the Virginia Association of Counties ("VACo") and the Virginia Municipal League ("VML") and operates as the VACo/VML Pooled OPEB Trust Fund.
 Primary benefits of participation in the Trust include access to institutional investment fund managers offered through two diversified portfolios, the guidance of an investment consultant, economies of scale through pooling, and administrative services.
-The Trust offers two investment portfolios: the Virginia Pooled OPEB Trust Portfolio I ("Portfolio I") and the Virginia Pooled OPEB Trust Portfolio II ("Portfolio II").
+The Trust offers two investment portfolios: the Virginia Pooled OPEB Trust Portfolio I ("Portfolio I") and the Virginia Pooled OPEB Trust Portfolio I ("Portfolio I") and the Virginia Pooled OPEB Trust Portfolio I ("Portfolio I") and the Virginia Pooled OPEB Trust Portfolio I ("Portfolio II").
 Portfolio I, the default portfolio, has an asset allocation constructed to achieve an expected rate of return of approximately 7.50%.
 Portfolio II has an alternatively weighted asset allocation to achieve an expected rate of return of approximately 6.00%.
 Participants may only invest in one portfolio at a time.
 Although the contributions of the participating localities are pooled within each Portfolio of the Trust, each Participant holds individual trust accounts wherein they can monitor the performance of their investments.